-NRW's "Dairy Project", completed in March 2023, aimed to reduce agricultural pollution, officers visited over 900 dairy farms in Wales.
+NRW's "The Dairy Project", aims completed in March 2023, aimed to reduce agricultural pollution, where officers have already visited visited over 9800 dairy farms in Wales.
 The officers have carried out pollution control visits offering advice and guidance to dairy farmers, helping ensure they are compliant with legislation and reduce the risk of pollution.
 Face to face meetings have been excellent for engagement and relationship building.
 For each farm a report was produced detailing improvement measures required to reduce the risk of pollution.
 Farm improvements include increasing slurry storage capacity, separating clean water from slurry and achieving reductions in livestock nitrogen loading to land.
 The scheme context and their advice can be viewed on their You Tube channel here.
-This presents a potential collaboration model for reducing nutrient pollution within SAC from agricultural sources in Carmarthenshire.
+This presents a potential collaboration epportunity model for reducing nutrient pollution within SAC from agricultural sources in Carmarthenshire.

-Teifi SAC Catchment Phosphate Reduction and Mitigation Project (PRAM Project)
+-Teifi SAC Catchment Phosphate Reduction and Mitigation Project (PRAM Project)